 Sunday mornings are the focal point of the people of God in their life of worship.
 The people of Grace gather together to celebrate our Lord Jesus Christ’s resurrection from the dead “‘on the first day of the week” (Mark 16:9).
 Through Word and Sacrament, people are brought to faith, nurtured and strengthened in faith, and equipped to be witnesses of God’s love and grace in Christ Jesus out in the world.
 During worship, God’s people receive from God His wonderful blessings, and in gratitude the people offer their praises and thanksgiving through liturgy, song, and prayer.
-9 am worship is held in the main sanctuary from Palm Sunday through New Year’s Eve and in the Chapel from New Year’s Day until Palm Sunday.
+Worship is held in the Main Sanctuary from Palm Sunday through New Year’s Eve.
+From New Year’s Day until Palm Sunday, the worship service is held in the chapel.
+We invite the greater Lakewood community and residents, visitors, and college students in Northeast Ohio to join us for worship.
+All are welcome.

 The Sacrament of Holy Communion is celebrated at 9 a.m. every Sunday of the month.